Hardship loans: how to borrow during setbacks

 - Apply: Completing the full application will require more information, such as your income and information about the qualifying hardship.
 During this step, the lender will do a hard credit inquiry, which will impact your credit score.

-- Sign documents: After your application has been approved, you will be able to review your terms in the loan agreement.
-If you agree to the terms, you can sign the agreement — the last step before you receive your funds.
+- Sign documents: After your application has been approved, you’ll be able to review the terms of your loan agreement.
+If you agree to the terms, you can sign — the last step before you receive your funds.

 Different types of hardship loans